interactivenyc/ANE-GooglePlayServices/README.md

 I've tried to make this as simple as possible, in order to ask for help getting it to work.
 If you have any questions, please email me at steve+github@speakaboos.com.

+There are two different folders for compiling the native JAR file for inclusion in the ANE.
+I believe the problem lies in the way I'm trying to include the google-play-services.jar file in my project.
+I've tried including it from the libs folder in the Eclipse version.
+I've tried combining it with my own jar file.
+I've tried using AndroidStudio and Gradle to see if their way of including a module would help.
+I've used a platformoptions file to see if AIR could include the library that way too.
+I'm out of ideas.'